 Have you ever developed a white painful sore with red borders inside your mouth?
-These are mouth ulcers which may be due to trauma or could be recurrent apthous ulcers.
+These are mouth ulcers which may be due to trauma or they may be recurrent apthous ulcers.
 Apthous ulcers are something of a mystery, as to why some people get them, but the appearance could be related to a trigger such as acidic foods or stress.
 Traumatic ulcers can be caused by a slight injury to the soft tissues in the mouth, dentures that don't fit properly, braces with sharp projections or overly hot foods.

 Symptoms of Mouth Ulcers

 Ulcers occur inside the mouth, from the inner parts of the lips to inside the cheeks, on the tongue, and even on the upper palate or roof of the mouth.
 They are painful areas that are tender to touch.
 Traumatic and apthous ulcers are not contagious.
 Common ulcers need to run a course of healing that may take a week or two.
 If the ulcer is more severe, you may consider visiting your dentist for an oral examination.

 One of the most common solutions to ease mouth ulcer pain is to ice it.
 Wrap an ice cube into a paper towel and hold it over the sore.
 Never place the ice directly onto the skin.
 This method brings only temporary relief, but it feels good because it tempers the burning pain.

 Another remedy is to place a wet tea bag over the ulcerated area.
 Black tea contains tannin, which possesses pain-relieving qualities.